Local Quickcast

 .BEACHES...

-A high risk of rip currents will be present for the Palm beaches
+A high risk of rip currents will prevail at all east coast beaches

 &&